Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Size

-Polyscias can grow to a height of 8 ft in the tropical outdoors but for the container grown Polyscias, height is controlled through regular pruning of the branch tips which also encourages bushiness.
+Polyscias can grow to a height of 8 feet in the tropical outdoors.
+The container grown plants height is controlled through regular pruning of the branch tips which also encourages bushiness.

 Flower